[Best_Wordpress_Gallery id=”24″ gal_title=”Kermanshah Photo Gallery”]

-Kermanshah has been always the link between Iranian plateau and the Mesopotamia throughout its history.
-In the fourth millennium BC, the region currently known as Kermanshah province, was one of the most important centers of trade and commerce with Mesopotamia.
+Kermanshah has been always the link between the Iranian plateau and Mesopotamia throughout its history during the pre-Islam era.
+In the fourth millennium BC, the region currently known as Kermanshah province was one of the most important centers of trade and commerce with Mesopotamia.

 During the reign of Abbasid caliphs, it was an important city because of its strategic location.
-In 1220 A.D., after Mongol invasion of Iran, Kermanshah was badly damaged again.
+In 1220 A.D., after the Mongol invasion of Iran, Kermanshah was badly damaged again.

 In the early Safavid period, due to Iran’s conflicts with Ottoman, ruling Kermanshah was a complicated situation.
 At times, Ottomans could defeat Iranians and rule over the city.
 But some other times, they were defeated by Iranians and left its ruling to Iran.
-But from the reign of Shah Safi, the sixth king of Safavid dynasty, to the end of Safavid period, the city was enjoying a period of peace and prosperity.
+But from the reign of Shah Safi, the sixth king of the Safavid dynasty, to the end of the Safavid period, the city was enjoying a period of peace and prosperity.